 Third Batch of PPE Arrives, Tanoto Foundation Fulfills Commitment to BNPB to Combat Covid-19

-Tanoto Foundation today shipped in the third batch of Personal Protective Equipment (PPE) meant for Indonesia’s healthcare professionals combating the Covid-19 pandemic.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, today shipped in the third batch of Personal Protective Equipment (PPE) meant for Indonesia’s healthcare professionals combating the Covid-19 pandemic.
 Weighing over 30 tons and flown in via a Garuda Indonesia Boeing 777-300ER chartered flight, the shipment of surgical masks, protective suits (both ICU and non-ICU grade) safety goggles arrived at Soekarno Hatta International Airport.

 Commitment to BNPB Fulfilled

 Monday’s newly arrived equipment are part of Tanoto Foundation’s donation to the Government of Indonesia, comprising 1 million masks, 1 million gloves, 3,000 goggles and 100,000 protective gowns.
 With this, Tanoto Foundation has fulfilled its commitment to providing PPE to the National Agency for Disaster Countermeasure (BNPB).